-- Support a mix of retail, office, and residential uses in multistory structures. - Create effective transitions between areas of varying intensities. - Encourage incorporation of green infrastructure such as bioswales, functional planter beds, green walls/roofs, and other similar features.
+- Support a mix of retail, office, and residential uses in multistory structures; or mixed uses in a horizontal orientation. - Create effective transitions between areas of varying intensities. - Encourage incorporation of green infrastructure such as bioswales, functional planter beds, green walls/roofs, and other similar features.